 The breast is originally an ectodermal tissue, thus its lymphatic drainage is mostly parallel to the lymph flow of the overlying skin.
 Lymphatic flow from the skin finds its way to the diffuse subcutaneous plexus between the ...

-Scirrhous carcinoma of the breast is a pathological sub type of breast cancer.
-It is a sub type of invasive ductal carcinoma not otherwise specified and present as a hard lump.
-The proportion of pathologic lymph node metastasis among scirrhous carcinomas is significantly higher than that among c...
+Scirrhous carcinoma of the breast is a pathological subtype of breast cancer.
+It is a subtype of invasive ductal carcinoma not otherwise specified and presents as a hard lump.
+The proportion of pathologic lymph node metastasis among scirrhous carcinomas is significantly higher than that among ca...

-Sclerosing adenosis (SA) is a benign (non-cancerous) proliferative condition of the terminal duct lobular units characterised by an increased number of the acini and their glands.
-It is sometimes placed under the category of borderline breast disease.
+Sclerosing adenosis (SA) is a benign proliferative condition of the terminal duct lobular units characterised by an increased number of acini and their glands.
+It manifests as multiple small, firm, tender nodules, fibrous tissue, and variable microcysts within the breast.
+It is sometimes placed ...

 Sclerosing lobular hyperplasia (SLH) of the breast, also known as fibro-adenomatoid mastopathy, is an uncommon benign proliferative breast lesion.